Licensed Tax Relief Experts

 - Installment Agreements:

 - Most of our clients can’t pay all of their back taxes in the time frame that the IRS demands.
-We can negotiate terms that fit your budget.
+We can arrange terms that fit your budget.

 - Offer in Compromise:

-- Depending on your income and assets, a “Pennies on the Dollar” settlement may an option.
+- Depending on your income and assets, an OIC may an option.
 The IRS is not known for giving gifts and doesn’t approve many OICs.
-That said, we have gotten many for our clients, with some savings in the hundreds of thousands of dollars.
+That said, we have gotten many for our clients.

 - Partial Pay Installment Agreement: